HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 DNID: Data node ID

-**Data Node Name**: Click on the button in the Data Node Name to link to the "Data Node Management" page
+**Data Node Name:** Click on the button in the Data Node Name to link to the "Data Node Management" page

-**Data Source_Hostname**: Address of the server where the data source is located
+**Data Source_Hostname:** Address of the server where the data source is located

 **Data Source_Port:** Data source MySQL instance port